aakashkh/data-patterns/content/concepts/polars_pandas_comparison.md

 )
 ```

 **The main takeaway is that Polars encourages building complete query pipelines before execution.
-Combined with lazy evaluation, this allows the query optimizer to see your entire transformation and optimize accordingly.**[28][27]
+Combined with lazy evaluation, this allows the query optimizer to see your entire transformation and optimize accordingly.**

 ***